xiaoshi22/drecco/games/GuessTheCardLeft/README.md

 #### draw_cheatsheet

-display the ask and answer history on sidebar
+display the ask and answer history on side bar

 ### Validation